gottacatchenall/dissertation_prospectus/tex/prospectus.md

 # Introduction

-In Edmond Halley's _Synopsis of the Astronomy of Comets_ (1705), Halley used Issac Newton's model of gravitation to estimate the orbit of his now eponymous comet.
+In Edmond Halley's _Synopsis of the Astronomy of Comets_ (1705), Halley used Newton's model of gravitation to estimate the orbit of his now eponymous comet.
 Halley conjectured that past observations of "different" comets, each appearing roughly 76 years after the previous, were in fact the same object, and that the variability in the comet's period was attributable to the variable gravitational influence of Jupiter and Saturn.
 Halley's computations enabled him to predict his comet's eventual return to Earth in 1758, and although he didn't live to observe his prediction come true, his work helped provide the initial validation of much of Newtonian mechanics and Kepler's theory of elliptical orbits.

 The success of Halley's prediction also further (supported) the methods of Cartesian reductionism as the principal ideology in scientific understanding.
 There is no natural system that is not complex.
 The motion of matter is subject to the ever-changing pairwise gravitational forces of all matter in existence, and yet Halley was successful in approximating the universe with the set $A = \{\text{Sun}, \text{Jupiter}, \text{Saturn}, \text{Earth}, \text{Comet} \}$.